 One Reform, to Kill Justice System Fines and Fees, Is Vetoed

-On Wednesday, October 9, Governor Newsom rejected a bill that would have abolished the imposition and collection of criminal justice fines and fees.
-AB 927, by Asm.
-Jones-Sawyer, would have required courts seeking to impose fines and fees on adult and juvenile defendants in criminal proceedings to determine whether each person had the ability to pay those debts (which often become the burden of defendants’ loved ones).
+On Wednesday, October 9, Governor Newsom rejected a bill that would have required courts seeking to impose fines and fees on adult and juvenile defendants in criminal proceedings to determine whether each person had the ability to pay those debts (which often become the burden of defendants’ loved ones).

-While Newsom said he supported the “intent” of the bill, he said he did not believe “requiring a hearing on defendants’ ability to pay” was “the best approach in every case.”
+While Newsom said he supported the “intent” of Asm.
+Jones-Sawyer’s AB 927, the governor said he did not believe “requiring a hearing on defendants’ ability to pay” was “the best approach in every case.”
 Instead, the governor said he believed the issue should be addressed through the budget process, a task he is “committed” to carrying out.

 “We must tackle the issue of burdensome fines, fees and assessments that disproportionately drag low-income individuals deeper into debt and away from full participation in their communities,” Newsom wrote in his veto message.
 “There are many ongoing conversations about how we can build a fairer criminal justice system while ensuring adequate funding for courts and victims’ compensation.”